Humana (HUM) Q1 2017 Results - Earnings Call Transcript

 Gary P. Taylor - JPMorgan Securities LLC

 Hi.
 Good morning, and thanks, Regina, as well.
 Just one big question about individual or big in terms of just a few component parts to it.
-Of the 200 individual commercial I'm talking about, of the 201,000 enrollments, can you give us largest, say, breakout on and off exchange, because I still there is grandfathered stuff.
+Of the 200 individual commercial I'm talking about, of the 201,000 enrollments, can you give us largest, say, breakout on and off exchange, because I still think there is grandfathered stuff.
 And tell us what you think that enrollment number does next year?

 Brian L. Kane - Humana, Inc.

 Yes.
 Well, so remember that we've exited the individual exchanges as of the end of 2017.
-So we're going to have any members for 2018.
-For 2017, we exited the op-exchange in total.
-So of our call it 200,000 members today, we have about 155,000 on exchange and about 45,000 legacy members are grandfathered members.
+So we're not going to have any members for 2018.
+For 2017, we exited the off-exchange in total.
+So of our call it 200,000 members today, we have about 155,000 on exchange and about 45,000 legacy members, or grandfathered members.
 From a state perspective, Tennessee now is our largest state, followed by Louisiana and Florida.
 But Tennessee by far is our largest state with over, call it, 65,000 members.

 Gary P. Taylor - JPMorgan Securities LLC